An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

-where the last equality follows \hyperref[lem46]{Lemma~4.6} and \eqref{prop47_eq2}.
-Statement ii) and hence \hyperref[prop47]{Proposition~4.7} are proved by dividing \eqref{prop47_eq3} by $n+1$ and taking the limit superior (or limit for the stationary case) as $n\rightarrow \infty$.
-This completes the proof. \end{proof} \hyperref[prop47]{Proposition~4.7} reveals that when the plant $\mathcal{P}$ and measurement channel in \hyperref[fig3]{Fig.~3} are governed by \eqref{LTV_Filtering}, the total information rate $\bar{I}(Y; X_0)$ serves as a lower bound for the lowest achievable predicted MMSE of $Z_i$ despite the design of filtering process $\mathcal{F}$.
-Specifically, with process noise $W_i$ or $\varepsilon^2 > 0$ in \eqref{LTV_Filtering}, no matter how well the filtering process $\mathcal{F}$ is designed, the actual average predicted MMSE of $Z_i$ must be larger than $2\bar{I}(Y; X_0)$, which is determined by the antistable dynamics of \eqref{LTV_Filtering}.
-When the process and measurement noises are not uncorrelated or zero-mean white Gaussian, $\bar{I}(Y; X_0)$ only captures the lower bounds of linear filters.
-Similar to the discussion$^{\ref{footnote5}}$ following \hyperref[prop45]{Proposition~4.5}, with the analytic relation between predicted and causal MMSEs, $\bar{I}(Y; X_0)$ can also be used to define a lower bound for the lowest achievable causal MMSE of $Z_i$ in \eqref{prop47_eq1}.
+where $\bar{I}(Y; X_0) = \overline{\lim}_{n\rightarrow\infty}(n+1)^{-1} \log\det[\varPhi_{A_u}(n+1, 0)] = \mathscr{B}$, and the filtering lower bound is ${\rm FLB}_{\rm LTV} = \max\{ \lim_{\varepsilon \rightarrow 0} \uplim_{n\rightarrow\infty} [2(n+1)]^{-1} \sum_{i=0}^{n} {{\rm cmmse} (Z_i)}, \sum_{j=1}^{l} m_j \log \underline{\kappa}_j \}$. \end{proposition} \begin{proof}[\rm\bf Proof] Since \hyperref[prop47]{Proposition 4.7} can be virtually proved by replacing the feedback elements in the proof of \hyperref[prop311]{Proposition 3.11} with the non-feedback counterparts in \eqref{LTV_Filtering}, we skip this proof.
+Interested readers are referred to \hyperref[appG]{Appendix G} or \cite[Prop.
+3.25]{Wan_2024} for the detailed proof. \end{proof} \hyperref[prop47]{Proposition 4.7} shows that for the filtering problem subject to the LTV plant and measurement channel in \eqref{LTV_Filtering} and \hyperref[fig3]{Fig. 3}, total information rate $\bar{I}(Y; X_0)$ characterizes a lower bound for the lowest achievable prediction MMSE of $Z_i$ irrespective of the design of the filtering process $\mathcal{F}$ in \hyperref[fig3]{Fig. 3}.
+Specifically, in the presence of process noise $W_i$ or $\varepsilon^2 > 0$ in \eqref{LTV_Filtering}, no matter how well the filtering process $\mathcal{F}$ is designed, the time-averaged prediction MMSE of $Z_i$ must be larger than $2\bar{I}(Y; X_0)$, which is quantified by the antistable dynamics of \eqref{LTV_Filtering}.
+When the process and measurement noises are correlated or non-Gaussian, $\bar{I}(Y; X_0)$ only defines the lower bounds for all linear filters.
+Similar to the discussion$^{\ref{footnote5}}$ beneath \hyperref[prop45]{Proposition 4.5}, with the analytic relation between the prediction and causal MMSEs, $\bar{I}(Y; X_0)$ can also be used to define a lower bound for the lowest achievable causal MMSE of $Z_i$.